Affiliate links on Android Authority may earn us a commission. Learn more.

 You might worry that all this power doesn’t last a day.
 But the 4,300mAh battery onboard is a little larger than you’ll find in some competing products.
 While performance mode certainly chugs down the juice if you need a boost, the out-of-the-box dynamic performance setting took me through a full day of streaming, messaging, and browsing with a little left in the tank.
 The lack of an LTPO display means the dynamic refresh rate isn’t fully adaptive, so battery life will fluctuate at larger intervals depending on what you’re viewing and it won’t go to super-low frames to save juice.
 Nevertheless, a full day out of a small phone like this is no mean feat.

-If you’re not all that into specs, the phone’s choice of vibrant colors are sure to impress.
+If you’re not all that into specs, the phone’s choice of vibrant colors is sure to impress.
 I got my hands on the lovely Eclipse Red model, but Aurora Green, Midnight Black, Comet White, and Starry Blue all look great.
 The build quality is terrific no matter the color; the metal chassis, Gorilla Glass Victus protection, and soft textured Bio-based polycarbonate back combine to provide extra reassurance from drops.
 That said, the sporty, gamer-y aesthetic won’t be to everyone’s taste, and the design is virtually unchanged from the Zenfone 9.

 The Zenfone 10 isn’t just a hardware marvel; the phone also has a few software tricks up its sleeve.
 Customizable Zen Touch, Double tap on the back, smart key, and a selection of gestures remain from last year’s Zenfone 9.
 ASUS has added some new options here.
 Quick Shot captures instant burst pictures from locked, while ZenTouch now allows you to swipe through your entire notification shade or quickly rewind YouTube videos.
 Edge Tool now also supports quick settings toggles, such as Wi-Fi and NFC.

-Setting everything up takes a little time, but these customizable shortcuts help you whip round your most common tasks at a lightning pace.
+Setting everything up takes a little time, but these customizable shortcuts help you whip around your most common tasks at a lightning pace.
 I only wish that the back tap gestures could be used to launch apps too.
 However, you can do this via Zen Touch instead.

 Gesture customization makes multitasking a breeze on this compact screen.

 Speaking of software, Zen UI (based on Android 13) offers a lightweight stock-like appearance that’s easy to get to grips with.
 You’re greeted by a small selection of ASUS and Google apps, with only Instagram and Facebook present as pre-install garbage.
 It’s not entirely stock-like; ASUS has replaced Google’s bubble quick settings with classic round icons, fitting 12 on the screen at once.
 Even so, some may find the setup a little barebones, particularly compared to brands that offer powerful theming engines and heavily customized skins.
+There’s no update to Android 14 yet, but the Zenfone 10 is on the list and we expect it to arrive sometime in the first half of 2024.

 ASUS has made a few changes to its camera setup too.
 Hardware-wise, a 32MP RWGB sensor replaces the selfie snapper to assist with low-light shooting.
 The results look pretty good, though there is a limit on how dark you can take the front-facing camera.
 I’d say it’s not quite as good as the Pixel 7 Pro’s selfie camera in dim light, but otherwise offers solid skin tones, sharp textures, and nice looking portrait blur.